reyale/atr/README.md

 * gcc (g++) - I've been developing against 4.9.2, but C++11 compliant compilers should work
 * google test - if you want to compile the test suite
 * make - if you want to compile the test suite
+* gzip, bz2 - if you want to use the stream classes for these

 ##pstring